 Plus, you might not even realize how many successes you’ve had.
 Those wins deserve recognition.

-We explain why this type of self-appreciation is important and how to notice and track your wins.
+We explain why this type of self-appreciation is essential and how to notice and track your wins.

-You might think that celebrating your caregiving accomplishments is something that other people should be doing, but it’s essential that you recognize and appreciate yourself as well.
+You might think that celebrating your caregiving accomplishments is for others, but you must recognize and appreciate yourself as well.

 The way you feel about yourself and how you talk to yourself actually has more impact than what anyone else thinks or says.

-At first, it might be more difficult to notice what you’ve done right.
+At first, it might be more challenging to notice what you’ve done right.

-But getting into the habit of celebrating your success increases positive emotions like self-respect, happiness, and confidence.
+But getting into the habit of celebrating your successes increases positive emotions such as self-respect, happiness, and confidence.

 It also reduces stress and boosts your mood because you’re focused on the positive and noticing all the great things you’ve been able to do for your older adult.

-Plus, revising your accomplishments when you feel discouraged or defeated is a sure way to help yourself feel better and give you the confidence to overcome the next challenge.
+Plus, revisiting your accomplishments when you feel discouraged or defeated is a sure way to help you feel better and build the confidence to overcome the next challenge.

 A simple way to notice and celebrate your caregiving accomplishments is to track them in a journal.